ncytimothy/FoodInventory/README.md

 # Project Title

-Food Inventory helps you track your kitchen incredients supplies and allows you to purchase them right from the app.
+Food Inventory helps you track your kitchen ingredients supplies and allows you to purchase them right from the app.
 Food Inventory is developed for iOS currently.

 ## Authors